ARGhadimi/MD5Cracker/README.md

 * [md5online.net](http://md5online.net)
 * [md5decryption.com](http://md5decryption.com)

-And now it have own HTTP based API.
+And now it has own HTTP based API.

 For crack a string use
 ```